egglestn/gbrowser/README.md

 * Cocoon
 * Devise for authentication
 * CanCanCan for authorising access in a more granular way
+* I18n for translation and locale functions

 Functional features:
 * SMTP EMail template
 * Confirm dialog for delete
+* Pagination
+* Sorting

 Front end features:
 * jQuery & jquery UI for dynamic and responsive front end behaviour